aryx/fork-kencc/readme.txt

-Highly portable C compiler suite, including supporting tools, originally developed for Plan 9 from Bell Labs and later also used for Inferno.
+Kencc is a highly portable C compiler suite, including supporting tools, originally developed for Plan 9 from Bell Labs and later also used for Inferno.
+It was originally developed by Ken Thompson, hence the name kencc.

-It targets x86 and ARM.
+It targets x86 and ARM (the original kencc has more targets, but this fork supports only x86 and ARM).

 It is small and fast.
 It includes a stripped-down preprocessor.